Canonical traces of graded fiber products: applications to disconnected Stanley--Reisner rings: Introduction

-Fiber products form a well-known and interesting class of rings that are, in principle, not Cohen--Macaulay in higher dimensions.
+The aim of this paper is to remove the assumption that ``$R$ is Cohen-Macaulay'' from \cite[Theorem~A]{miyashita2024canonical}.
+Of course, as mentioned before, the canonical trace in the non--Cohen--Macaulay case is likewise important for describing the non--quasi--Gorenstein locus.
+One of the main difficulties in removing the Cohen–Macaulay condition from \cite[Theorem~A]{miyashita2024canonical} arises from disconnected simplicial complexes.
+Indeed, a typical example of a non--Cohen--Macaulay Stanley--Reisner ring is one arising from a disconnected simplicial complex (in fact, any disconnected simplicial complex of dimension at least one yields a non–Cohen–Macaulay ring).
+On the other hand, such a Stanley--Reisner ring is isomorphic to the fiber product of the Stanley--Reisner rings of the connected components of the given simplicial complex (see \autoref{lem:SRfiberproduct}).

+With these observations in mind, our first main theorem computes the canonical trace for general fiber products, going beyond the setting of Stanley--Reisner rings.
 Let $A$, $B$ be positively graded Noetherian rings with a field $\kk=A_0=B_0$.
 Let $f:A \to \kk$ and $g: B \to \kk$ be natural graded projections of graded rings.
-The subring of $A\times B$
+Then,